kiarka7/plm-vs-p2rank-kinases/README.md

 The fine-tuned PLM model can be downloaded from this data storage: https://owncloud.cesnet.cz/index.php/s/8RSJqt60D2uWJNa.
 The code and dataset related to PLM are available in GitHub repository: https://github.com/skrhakv/LBS-pLM.

-Inference was performed using custom Python scripts that wrap the fine-tuned ESM2 checkpoint and implement residue extraction, tokenization, batching, and model evaluation.
-All scripts required to reproduce the PLM predictions reported in our study are publicly available in GitHub repository (https://github.com/kiarka7/plm-vs-p2rank-kinases).
+All scripts required to reproduce the P2Rank and PLM predictions reported in our study are publicly available here, in GitHub repository (https://github.com/kiarka7/plm-vs-p2rank-kinases).

 The analysis focuses on reproducibility and fair evaluation across protein–ligand complexes.